tarunvelli/rails-tabler-starter/README.md

 * Background worker & scheduler

-    * Through sidekiq and sidekiq-scheduler
+    * Using sidekiq and sidekiq-scheduler

 * Role management

-    * Supports standard roles available across spaces and also custom roles per space
+    * Supports standard roles available across spaces and also creating custom roles per space
-    * Supports fine grained permission setup
+    * Supports fine grained permissions per role

 * Multi-tenant architeture

     * The `Space` model is used to represent a tenant i.e. can be a team, organization, group etc.
-    * Example use case for turning on multi-tenant mode is a saas applications
+    * Example use case for turning on multi-tenant mode is a saas application
-    * Example use case for turning off multi-tenant mode is a internal org tools
+    * Example use case for turning off multi-tenant mode is an internal org tool

 * Pre built UI layouts